 Experian, PO Box 4500, Allen, TX 75013 www.experian.com/freeze

-In 30-60 days after mailing the freeze requests, each credit bureau responded with confirmation and also with a PIN number.
+In 30-60 days after mailing the freeze requests, each credit bureau responded with confirmation and a PIN number.
 Each agency provided the procedure for temporary global lifts of the freeze (for a specific time period) or for a temporary lift for a one-time use by a specific company.
 They also included instructions for a permanent lift on the freeze if desired.

 To whom this may concern: